SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses.md

                 </h2>

                 <p>
                   First, we need to create an App to use for authentication, so that a user or administrator doesn't have to log in every time to run this.
-Just like my last post, where we created an app registration to <a rel="noreferrer noopener" href="https://sysmansquad.com/2020/11/23/find-microsoft-accounts/#setting-up-your-app-registration" target="_blank">Find Microsoft Accounts on your company domain</a>, we need to register an App for our script to authenticate and be granted permissions.
+Just like my last post, where we created an app registration to [Find Microsoft Accounts on your company domain](https://sysmansquad.com/2020/11/23/find-microsoft-accounts/#setting-up-your-app-registration), we need to register an App for our script to authenticate and be granted permissions.
                 </p>

                 <p>